Sandra-Be/find_defibrillator/README.md

 ## Images and text

-* The text for the rest of the website was created by Sandra Berzkalna.
+* The text for website was created by Sandra Berzkalna and obtained from google.com.
 * All photos used on this website were obtained from google.com.

 ## Code

 * Responsive Grid CSS layout using grid template areas for Home Page was originally taken from [Traversy Media channel on YouTube](https://www.youtube.com/watch?v=moBhzSC455o) and then modified.
+* GoogleAPI current location code idea taken and modified from [github.com](https://github.com/shanegibney/googleAPIcurrentLocation/blob/master/index.html).

 ## Helpfull sites